Monday Evenings – Create Your Own Art

 Pip & Karen x

-I am a glass artists, self taught with the help of a few good books and a handful of amazing artists, Mikyoung Jung, Silvia Levenson, Rudi Gritsch and Karl Harron, to name a few.
+Working with my daughter, Karen, we handcraft beautiful botanical glass art.
+We are mainly self-taught using a few good books and attending workshops run by a handful of amazing artists willing to share their knowledge: Mikyoung Jung, Silvia Levenson, Rudi Gritsch and Karl Harron, to name a few.
 Go on, have a peek at their work, they all have different ways of working with glass.
-A good word when working with glass is focus.
-I so often loose myself when forming ideas for a new piece.
-Making sample after sample until I can get the feeling attached to my idea into the glass in front of me.
-This repetitiveness calms my mind, slowly reducing the vast noise of an idea into a simple beautiful note.
-My long time love of gardening and passion for fabrics are huge influencers of my work.
-I think you will spot these as you wander through my galleries.
-My roots are in Lancashire, I ventured to the middle east for several years and have now happily settled with my husband in Oxfordshire.
-Here I have a studio in Marcham, an expanding village managing to keep a valuable community spirit.
+A good way to describe how we feel when working with glass is enjoyment in focus.
+You so often loose yourself when forming ideas for new pieces.
+Making sample after sample until we can get the feelings attached to our ideas into the glass in front of us.
+This repetitiveness calms the mind, slowly reducing the vast noise of an idea into a simple beautiful note.
+Our long-time love of gardening has greatly influenced our work - Karen has a very productive vegetable plot at home; and I have worked as a professional gardener for 25 years and I still enjoy every minute working with my customers.
+Gardens never stop evolving and we hope our glass never does either.
+Our roots are in Lancashire, then we ventured to the middle east for several years and I have now happily settled back into the UK.
+Karen with her partner and son in Lincolnshire, I with my husband in Oxfordshire.
+I have a studio in Marcham, a lovely village that it is an expanding as they all are, but that is managing to keep that valuable community spirit.